rs9000/WriteProcessMemory-tool/README.md

 # WriteProcessMemory-tool
-Simple tool for writing memory in x86 and x64 processes
+Simple tool for reading and writing memory in x86 and x64 processes

 ## How To
 1) Download and launch exe